List of 30 Rock characters: Colleen Donaghy

 Colleen's relationship with Jack is often tense, owing to her constant criticism and her meddling in Jack's private life.
 When Jack was a child, Colleen was impossibly demanding of him, and often threatened him with absurd punishments for minor misbehavior.
-She, for example, took an 8-year-old Jack to the post office, threatening to mail him back to “the Stork” after he spilled juice on a couch reserved for the pope.
+She, for example, took an 8-year-old Jack to the post office, threatening to mail him back to "the Stork" after he spilled juice on a couch reserved for the pope.
 She also once told a young Jack that John F. Kennedy was shot because he had talked in church.
 When Jack's collie, Pop, was accidentally run over by the postman, Colleen left him to die in the street.
-She even tried to send Jack to Vietnam when he was 12 years old in order to make a man out of him.
-Colleen embarrassed him by having him play "The Star-Spangled Banner" on his flute in front of his hockey team, and mocked his decision to join the high school diving team, saying it was “a great way to meet guys.”
+She even tried to send Jack to Vietnam when he was 12 years old to make a man out of him.
+Colleen embarrassed him by having him play "The Star-Spangled Banner" on his flute in front of his hockey team, and mocked his decision to join the high school diving team, saying it was "a great way to meet guys.”

 Despite her icy, stern demeanor, Colleen is shown to have been a deeply devoted mother.
 In a "Leap Day" flashback she is shown to have supported her family by working as a nurse at a local hospital (a position that at the time required her to sell cigarettes to patients as part of her duties).
-Having been abandoned by her husband, and without significant financial means, she would exchange sexual favors with fictional toy store proprietor Frederick August Otto Schwarz, III in order to provide Christmas presents for her children.
+Having been abandoned by her husband, and without significant financial means, she would exchange sexual favors with fictional toy store proprietor Frederick August Otto Schwarz, III to provide Christmas presents for her children.
 Unaware of the transaction, Jack resented his mother for her infidelity toward his father.
-It was not until Liz Lemon questioned how such a poor family could afford so many gifts (Jack claims that there were so many “you couldn't see the tree”) that Jack realized the true motive behind Colleen's actions.
+It was not until Liz Lemon questioned how such a poor family could afford so many gifts (Jack claims that there were so many "you couldn't see the tree") that Jack realized the true motive behind Colleen's actions.
 Colleen additionally created unique Christmas traditions and fables for her children that Jack assumed were standard holiday practice, such as Mrs. Claus hanging the children's stockings.